LITERATURE: GENERAL NON-FICTION

 PERIODICALS mostly or entirely devoted to Greek love

-The Chameleon: a Bazaar of Dangerous and Smiling Chances, one issue, London, 1894.
+The Chameleon: a Bazaar of Dangerous and Smiling Chances, one issue, London, 1984.
+Article.
 Edited by Oxford undergraduate John Francis Bloxam, a contribution by Oscar Wilde led to it becoming notorious during his trial.

 Contact, at least one issue, London, 1981.